sklautau/MultiWaveLab2/README.md

 This script sequentially executes the processing and machine learning pipelines required to reproduce the dissertation experiments.

 > **Note:** Full execution may take several hours, depending on the computer and available resources.
 The script is intended for complete reproducibility rather than as a quick example.

-The corresponding dissertation will be linked here after it becomes publicly available through the Federal University of Santa Catarina institutional repository.

-## Reproducibility data

-The repository contains the data required to reproduce the reported computational experiments.
-Publicly available research data have been anonymized, and personal or identifiable participant information not required for reproduction is not included.

 ## Installing MultiWaveLab